d11wtq/oedipus/README.md

 The gem builds a small (tiny) native extension for interfacing with mysql, as existing gems either did not support multi-queries, or were too flaky (i.e. ruby-mysql).
-I was also concerned about potential conflicts with any specific ORMs users may be using.
-I will add a pure-ruby option in due course (it requires implementing a relatively small subset of the mysql 4.1/5.0 protocol).
+I will add a pure-ruby option in due course (it requires implementing a relatively small subset of the mysql 4.1 protocol).

 ## Usage

-The following features are all currently implemented, but more are coming.
+The following features are all currently implemented.

 ### Connecting to Sphinx